Campus Renovation Services

-Questions and further information can be obtained by contacting administration at firstname.lastname@example.org or contact your project administrator directly.
+Questions and requests for further project-specific information can be directed to firstname.lastname@example.org or you can contact your project administrator directly.
 Administrator contact information is located in the Project Portal.
 For general questions and concerns, see the department contacts at the bottom of this page.

 Project Request Submission Deadlines

-Campus Renovation Services has implemented new deadlines for the submission of project requests.
-The deadline for submission of project requests for Summer 2017 renovation projects is January 1, 2017.
-For more information about this change, read a letter from Rob Lamppa (Executive Director-Physical Plant) and Pamela Barrett (Director, Campus Renovation Services).
+Campus Renovation Services has implemented deadlines for the submission of project requests.
+The deadline for submission of project requests for Summer 2018 renovation projects is January 1, 2018.

 How to Request a Project

 To request a new project, complete a Request for Remodeling Form and send it to your College Representative

 for approval.
 A single person with authority to approve funding